Planning-Inspectorate/inspector-programming-poc/docs/report.md

 The Graph API call to retrieve an inspectors calendar is capped at 999 events.
 This could be an issue if the inspector has a large number of events in their calendar.

+The Graph API also limits events that are reccuring within the calendar view.
+This is an issue if a large number of events are scheduled weekly calls etc.

 When creating calendar events for case assignment the inspectors calendar is not loaded so there is no way to check for conflicts.

 ## Future work